How to Charge an Electric Car

 So, for full-electric vehicles, Level 1 charging isn’t really an option.
 However, Level 1 chargers offer a good top-up for a plug-in hybrid.

-Level 2: Perfect for Electric Cars at Home or Work
+Level 2 Charging Station: Electric Cars at Home or Work

 If you’re driving a fully electric car, you’re going to want regular access to a Level 2 charger.
 Using a 220-volt outlet, similar to what you’d plug your clothes dryer into, a Level 2 charger can deliver 12 to 80 miles of charge per hour.
 The same Nissan Leaf from our previous example would take 3.5 to 4 hours to charge on a Level 2.